kewp/jack/README.md

 # jack

-`jack` produces HTML from JSON and HTML fragments.

-the JSON describes the layout
+`jack` produces HTML from JSON and HTML fragments, using the JSON to describe the layout, e.g.

 ```json
 {